WLVP

 WLVP (870 AM) is a radio station broadcasting an adult standards and oldies format.
 Licensed to Gorham, Maine, United States, it serves southern Maine, including Portland.
-Established in 1980 as WDCI, the station is owned by Robert Bittner through licensee Blue Jey Broadcasting Co..
+Established in 1980 as WDCI, the station is owned by the estate of Robert Bittner through licensee Blue Jey Broadcasting Co..

 History

 The station went on the air March 3, 1980, as WDCI on 1590.
 In the intervening years, the station would change its call letters to WASY and then WJBQ, the latter after coming into common ownership with WLAM (1470 AM) and WKZS (99.9 FM; now WTHT).
-WJBQ moved to 870 kHz in 1988; on this frequency, the station became WKZN on November 28, 1989, and then swapped call letters with WLAM on December 26, 1990; the two stations eventually began simulcasting a standards format.
+WJBQ moved to 870 kHz in 1988; on this frequency, the station became WKZN on November 28, 1989, and then swapped call letters with WLAM on December 26, 1990.
+The two stations eventually began simulcasting a standards format.
+On April 2, 1993, WLAM began simulcasting on WJTO in Bath under a local marketing agreement; the arrangement ended in August 1995.

 Wireless Talking Machine Company sold WLAM, 1470 (by then WZOU), and WLAM-FM (106.7 FM, which had launched in 1996 as an FM simulcast of the stations; it is now WXTP), along with 99.9 (by then WMWX) and WTHT (107.5 FM; now WFNK) to Harron Communications, then-owner of WMTW-TV, in 1999.
 On May 7, 2001, Harron converted 870 and 106.7 to news/talk as WMTW.
-The WLAM call letters were then returned to 1470, which initially retained the standards format; on November 26, the station was switched to a simulcast of WMTW; shortly afterwards, talk programming was removed from the stations in favor of an all-news format, mainly from the Associated Press's All-News Radio service.
+The WLAM call letters were then returned to 1470, which initially retained the standards format; on November 26, the station was switched to a simulcast of WMTW.
+Shortly afterwards, talk programming was removed from the stations in favor of an all-news format, mainly from the Associated Press's All-News Radio service.

-After Harron sold its Maine radio stations to Nassau Broadcasting Partners in 2004, Newsradio WMTW was discontinued.
-Nassau also introduced three separate formats to the stations. with WMTW switching to progressive talk from Air America Radio under the call letters WLVP.

-Nassau first attempted to convert WLVP to ESPN Radio in September 2004; this sparked listener protest, prompting Nassau to initially postpone the format change to November 8 before canceling it entirely.
-However, after significant changes occurred at Air America (including the departure of Al Franken), the station began airing ESPN Radio on June 1, 2007, resulting in WLVP and WLAM once again airing the same programming.
+After Harron sold its Maine radio stations to Nassau Broadcasting Partners in 2004, Newsradio WMTW was discontinued that April.
+Nassau introduced three separate formats to the stations, with WMTW switching to progressive talk from Air America Radio under the call letters WLVP.
+Nassau first attempted to drop progressive talk for ESPN Radio in September 2004; this sparked listener protest, prompting Nassau to initially postpone the format change to November 8 before canceling it entirely.
+However, after significant changes occurred at Air America (including the departure of Al Franken), WLVP began airing ESPN Radio on June 1, 2007.